guardian/play-googleauth/README.md

  - use `AuthAction` or `NonAuthAction` instead of `Action` to wrap actions in your controllers (these should be made available by extending the trait you implemented earlier

-See the sample application to see how this is done.
+See the [example](https://github.com/guardian/play-googleauth/tree/master/example) application to see how this is done.

 Caveats
 -------